GluuFederation/docs-gg-prod/3.1.3/source/admin-gui.md

 ### Manage APIS

-You can edit an API and manage its plugins by clicking on the pencil icon in the API list.
+You can edit an API and manage its plugins by clicking on the pencil icon on the API list.
 There are two sections.

 **API Details:** This section is used to view and edit your API.